Franklyn-S/NLW5/README.md

 # Install the dependencies
 $ yarn install

-# Make a copy of '.env.example' to '.env'
-# and set with YOUR environment variables.
-$ cp .env.example .env

-# Finally, run the api service in a development environment :)
+# Run the fake API by running the api service in a development environment :)
+$ yarn run server

+# Finally, execute the project
 $ yarn dev

+# or build a production to execute
+$ yarn build && yarn start

 # Well done, Podcastr is started!
 ```